Codecademy/docs/content/python/concepts/built-in-functions/terms/input/input.md

   - "paths/data-science"
 ---

-Takes in a value from the user and converts the value into a string.
+The `input()` built-in function takes in a value from the user and converts the value into a string.

 This function is unique in that the environment creates a field to allow users to enter the value.